by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 How do I find the best betrayal trauma therapist in Thousand Oaks or Westlake Village?

-Start by looking for a licensed therapist (LMFT, LCSW, or licensed psychologist) who explicitly lists betrayal trauma or partners of sex addiction as a specialization — not just general couples therapy.
+Start by looking for a licensed therapist (LMFT, LCSW, or licensed psychologist) who explicitly lists betrayal trauma or partners of cheating addiction as a specialization — not just general couples therapy.
 Ask whether they use trauma-informed models such as EMDR or EFT, and whether they have experience distinguishing partner trauma from codependency.
 Reading client reviews, checking Psychology Today profiles, and scheduling a free consultation call are all reliable ways to assess fit before committing.

 A well-structured partner support group is focused on you — not on the addicted partner.
 Expect a trauma-informed environment where you can process shock, grief, anger, and confusion alongside others who have had similar experiences.
 Good groups are small (typically 6–10 members), closed-format, professionally facilitated, and follow a curriculum that moves from stabilization through to identity rebuilding and future planning.
 They are not substitutes for individual therapy but work powerfully alongside it.